 Main target audience

-This document will be of use to national Stockholm Convention focal points, the project coordination unit implementing the NIP review and update project and the different task teams responsible for conducting inventories and developing action plans for POPs listed in 2009 and 2011.
+This document will be of use to national Stockholm Convention focal points, the project coordination unit implementing the NIP review and update project and the different task teams responsible for conducting inventories and developing action plans for industrial and unintentionally released POPs listed between 2009 and 2015.
 It will also be of interest to other stakeholders concerned with sampling and screening of POPs in products and articles, such as customs or health officers.

 Review of the Guidance